Harold Crouch

-Harold Arthur Crouch (born 18 July 1940) is an Australian political science scholar and author.
-He has been described as "one of the pre-eminent scholars of Indonesian politics."
-Most of his books are published under "Harold Crouch".
+Harold Arthur Crouch (18 July 1940 – 27 August 2023) was an Australian political science scholar and author.
+He had been described as "one of the pre-eminent scholars of Indonesian politics."
+Most of his books were published under "Harold Crouch".

 Early and personal life

 Harold Arthur Crouch was born on 18 July 1940 in Melbourne, Australia, at the Mercy Hospital.
 His parents, Marjorie Hilda Morris (Crouch) and Harold Crouch, were married in 1934 and lived in Elwood, Victoria, a suburb of Melbourne, at the time of his birth.
 He has a sister named Marjorie.
 In 1973 he married Khasnor Johan, a Malaysian historian.

 Education

 Crouch began his studies in political science at the University of Melbourne in 1958.
 William Macmahon Ball, the "foremost pioneer of Australia's relations with the newly independent countries of Asia", led the department at that time.
 Crouch received his bachelor's degree in political science from the University of Melbourne.

 He studied for his master's degree at the University of Bombay in 1963–65 and in 1966 published his research on Indian trade unions.
 Crouch was one of the few Australian citizens studying in an Asian university at that time.

 Crouch studied for his PhD in Indonesian studies at Monash University in Melbourne under the supervision of Herbert Feith who was at that time Australia's "pre-eminent scholar of Indonesian politics".
 While teaching at the University of Indonesia from 1968 to 1971, Crouch gathered information that would be used for his dissertation, which was completed in 1975.
 The subject of his research was Indonesian politics and the Indonesian army.
 In 1978 a revised version, The Army and Politics in Indonesia was published by Cornell University Press.